 Concentrated, measured amounts of Charlotte's Web Hemp topical CBD balm or cream are applied directly to areas of the body where the most pain is experienced.
 In a hemp CBD massage, the therapist applies a thick balm or cream on the areas of pain.
 Our clients report lasting relief from pain within minutes of application.

-Each measured amount of balm or cream contains approximately 22-25mg of full spectrum hemp, and out of that, 15-17mg is CBD.
+Each measured amount of balm contains approximately 22-25mg of full spectrum hemp, and out of that, 15-17mg is CBD.
 We offer up to three measured amounts per massage (up to approximately 66-75mg of full spectrum hemp/45-51 mg of CBD) depending on the level you choose.

 Each level of hemp CBD massage contains a a measured amount of product, so we only apply the exact amount that you need.
 Level 1 will cover one area of discomfort, Level 2 will cover up to two ares of discomfort, and Level 3 will cover up to three areas of discomfort.